 Data Limitations: All data are self-reported by the respondents.
-In addition, because respondents are volunteers they constitute a non-probability sample, and non-probability sample surveys are not as accurate as probability sample surveys such as Random Digit Dialing telephone surveys.
+In addition, because respondents are volunteers they constitute a non-probability sample.
+Calculation of error rate is possible only for probability samples, such as those in RDD telephone surveys.

 Number of Customers Surveyed: The number will depend on the specific research project.